MSchmidtCrans/Aanwezigheidsbord---korte-opdracht---1-mei-2019/README.md

 Steps to take:

-1. Create simple plan                                 DONE
+1. Create simple plan                                 -DONE-

 2. Make simple wireframe on paper according to plan